NunoPinheiro/github-contributions-drawer/README.md

 I don't have a roadmap, but if I had to create one, it would probably start with these points:
  - Make a decent interface
  - Export/Import the data from the image
+ - Validations : we're not validating the inputs..

 ## Inspirations
 This project was inspired by other similar projects: